Habitat: Mallee, woodlands

 Description and uses:

-Our Aussie plant, ‘Old Man’s Beard’ (Clematis microphylla) is a totally different plant to the one you will see under that name in most herbals.
+Our Aussie plant, ‘Old Man’s Beard’ (Clematis microphylla) is a very different plant to the one you will see under that name in most herbals (that’s Usnea, a lichen).
 Once again, common names, though very descriptive, can be misleading.

 Ours’ is a climber, a very good one at that, frequently found covering plants in the bush with its vigorous growth and distinguishing bearded fruit.
 It is these ‘beards’ that give ‘Old Man’s Beard’ its name, as en-masse, they look like a whole lot of beard.

-The way I show people to identify this Clematis when it’s not flowering (August to November) or in fruit is to look at the small leaves (‘microphylla’ means ‘small leaved’) which are always in groups of 3.
-Tha’ts the most distinguishing feature.
+The way I show people to identify this Clematis when it’s not flowering (August to November) or in fruit is to look at the small leaves (‘microphylla’ means ‘very small leaved’) which are always in groups of three.
+That’s the most distinguishing feature.
 There are two varieties, divided by the size of their leaves, but for our purposes, they’re essentially the same.

 So, what good is it, you may ask.
 Well…